Professor Tony Green

 Biography

-Tony has held multiple academic, clinical and educational leadership roles, both nationally and internationally, has been appointed to visiting professorships at several universities, was elected Fellow of the Academy of Medical Sciences (2001) and President of the European Haematology Association (2015-2017).
+He has held multiple academic, clinical and educational leadership roles, both nationally and internationally, has been appointed to visiting professorships at multiple universities, was elected Fellow of the Academy of Medical Sciences (2001) and President of the European Haematology Association (2015-2017).
 Recent awards include the Jean Bernard Award by the European Haematology Association (2020) and the Donald Metcalf award by the International Society for Experimental Hematology (2021).

 Research